Personal Tax Returns (Self Assessment)

-Completing your tax return can be a daunting task and is often one of those "must do" duties that is put off until the very last minute, which can inevitably cause more stress.
+Completing your tax return can be a daunting task and is often one of those "must do" chores that is put off until the very last minute, which can inevitably create more stress.
 If you are having trouble completing your tax return or don't know what you are allowed to claim on your tax return we can help to relieve that stress by calculating your income tax liabilities and completing & filing your tax return with HMRC on your behalf.

 Capital Gains Tax (CGT)

 Capital Gains Tax becomes payable when you sell an item of value (an asset) and make a profit from that sale.
 There is a tax-free allowance for CGT which enables you to make some profit before having to pay tax and there are a few items that are not taxable.
-The CGT tax-free allowance for the 2020/2019 tax year is £12,300 (for 2019/2020 it was £12,000 and for the 2018/2019 tax year was £11,700.
+The CGT tax-free allowance for the 2020/2021 tax year is £12,300 (for 2019/2020 it was £12,000 and for the 2018/2019 tax year was £11,700).
 If you think you may be liable to CGT or need any help completing your capital gains tax form please contact us.

 Corporation Tax (CT) Returns